PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Security.Azure.md

 This will register the service using the specified configuration delete, after reading the default configuration section (if found).

-### AzureKeyVaultSecretsStorageOptions
+### `AzureKeyVaultSecretsStorageOptions`

 This options class provides the following configuration options:

-- `AutomaticAuthenticationEnabled` (default is true) - indicates whether the automatic authentication with KeyVault is enabled.
+- `ManagedIdentityEnabled` (default is true) - indicates whether the authentication using Azure Managed Identity is enabled.
+- `TenantId` (optional) - the tenant identifier (for authentication with KeyVault).
 - `ClientId` (optional) - the client application identifier (for authentication with KeyVault).
 - `ClientSecret` (optional) - the client application identifier (for authentication with KeyVault).
 - `DeveloperMode` (default is false) - indicates whether automatic authentication can use the Visual Studio credentials for the Azure Service Token.
-- `RetryPolicy` (optional) (default is Exponential) - the retry policy that should be applied to all requests to KeyVault.
+- `RetryPolicy` (optional) (default is `Exponential`) - the retry policy that should be applied to all requests to KeyVault.
 - `RetryPolicyMaximumAttempts` (optional) (default is 3) - the maximum number of retries for all requests to KeyVault.
+- `RetryPolicyBackoffTime` (optional) (default value is 0.8 seconds) - the initial back-off time before the first retry.
+- `RetryPolicyMaximumBackoffTime` (optional) (default value is 1 seconds) - the maximum back-off time between retries.
+- `ConfigurationStorageBaseUrl` - the base URI of the secrets storage that should be used to load app settings.

 ### Authentication

-Azure KeyVault is integrated with the Azure Active Directory and requires authentication of the client application that is trying to access it.
+Azure KeyVault is integrated with the Azure Active Directory and Azure Managed Identity and requires authentication of the client application that is trying to access it.

-By default, `AzureKeyVaultSecretsStorageService` will try both automatic authentication and client credentials authentication (client id + client secret) by that order.
+By default, `AzureKeyVaultSecretsStorageService` will try both automatic authentication (using Azure Managed Identity) and client credentials authentication (client id + client secret) by that order.

-Automatic authentication does not require the client identifier and the client secret to be specified in the configuration options and works by using the Azure
+Authentication with Azure Managed Identity does not require the client identifier and the client secret to be specified in the configuration options and works by automatically determining the application credentials.
-Service Token (see `IAzureServiceTokenService`) to automatically identify the client application.

-On a Azure WebApp that automatic authentication is configured in the Azure Management Portal and, when active, the WebApp will automatically be identified as the client application so that access tokens can be retrieved (provided that WebApp is configured to have access to the specified KeyVault).
+On a Azure WebApp that automatic authentication is configured in the Azure Management Portal and, when active, the Web App will automatically be identified as the client application so that access tokens can be retrieved (provided that Web App is configured to have access to the specified KeyVault).

-Visual Studio also allows configuring the credentials to access Azure resources and, when set, can be used by the Azure Service Token.
+Visual Studio also allows configuring the credentials to access Azure resources and, when set, can be used in the authentication process.
 That is why `AzureKeyVaultSecretsStorageOptions.DeveloperMode` exists.

-By default `AzureKeyVaultSecretsStorageService` will have that option disabled, resulting in a behavior similar to an Azure WebApp.
-However, that option can be enabled for example to execute unit tests on the automatic authentication behavior.
+By default `AzureKeyVaultSecretsStorageService` will have that option disabled, resulting in a behavior similar to an Azure WebA pp. However, that option can be enabled for example to execute unit tests on the automatic authentication behavior.

-When automatic authentication is disabled or when it fails, the client identifier and the client secret provided in the configuration options will be used to retrieve an access token from Azure AD to access the KeyVault.
+When managed identity authentication is disabled or when it fails, the tenant identifier, the client identifier and the client secret provided in the configuration options will be used to retrieve an access token from Azure AD to access the KeyVault.

-## Azure Service Token Service (IAzureServiceTokenService)

-`IAzureServiceTokenService` and `DefaultAzureServiceTokenService` (the default implementation) allows retrieving access tokens to access Azure resources using the Azure Service Token underneath.

-This service is used internally by `AzureKeyVaultSecretsStorageService` to automatically authenticate client applications.

-The following methods are available:

-- `Task<string> GetKeyVaultAccessTokenAsync(string authority, string resource, string scope, bool developerMode = false)`
-- `Task<string> TryGetKeyVaultAccessTokenAsync(string authority, string resource, string scope, bool developerMode = false)`

-> None of the methods require any client identifier or client secret because the Azure Service Token is supposed to determine that automatically (or else fail).
-If developer mode is on, then the credentials set in Visual Studio will be used.
+> As of december'2020 the services for Azure KeyVault, available in the Azure SDK for .NET (used by Hydrogen), always require specifying a tenant identifier to authenticate the client application.

-## Configuration Secrets (AzureKeyVaultSecretsStorageConfigurationExtensions)
+## Configuration Secrets (`AzureKeyVaultSecretsStorageConfigurationExtensions`)

 You can use the Secrets Storage service to store application settings very much like you can store those settings in a JSON file.